mrishikreddy/Web-Application-for-Paradise-Resorts-RT2/README.md

 # Paradise Resorts Web Application

-Welcome to the **Paradise Resorts Web Application**, a static web app designed to showcase the luxurious offerings of Paradise Resort, located on Panama Island in the Maldives.
+Welcome to the **Paradise Resorts Web Application**, a static web app designed to showcase the luxurious offerings of Paradise Resort, located in the Maldives.
 This project provides a fully responsive, visually appealing, and user-friendly interface to explore room types, resort activities, special events, and customer support, all inspired by the serene beauty of the Maldives.

 [Visit Live Project](https://mrishikreddy.github.io/rishik.tech.projects/webApp)